-- 45. The Committee should provide written reasons for its decision in all cases, whether an ISO is granted or not.
-Reasons need to be sufficient but the decision can be fairly concise and reasons do not need to be long or detailed but must be clear and explain how the decision was reached.
+- 45. The Committee should provide written reasons for its decision in all cases, whether an interim suspension order is granted or not.
+Reasons need to be sufficient, but the decision can be fairly concise, and reasons do not need to be long or detailed but must be clear and explain how the decision was reached.
 The Committee must include information with specific reference to the distinctive features and particular facts of the individual case.
-The reasons should include: - a summary of the main submissions made by the parties or their representatives; - any relevant practice standards; - the risk posed by the osteopath to public protection; - why the ISO is proportionate to the risk identified by the Committee after balancing this with the interests of the osteopath; - reason(s) for any period of time the Committee recommends the ISO should be imposed for.
+The reasons should include: - a summary of the main submissions made by the parties or their representatives; - any relevant practice standards; - the risk posed by the osteopath to public protection; - why the interim suspension order is proportionate to the risk identified by the Committee after balancing this with the interests of the osteopath; - the reason(s) for any period of time the Committee recommends the interim suspension order should be imposed for.